P-H-C/phc-winner-argon2/README.md

 `make` builds the executable `argon2`, the static library `libargon2.a`, and the shared library `libargon2.so` (or `libargon2.dylib` on OSX).
-Make sure to run `test.sh` to verify that your build produces valid test vectors.
+Make sure to run `make test` to verify that your build produces valid results.

 `argon2` is a command-line utility to test specific Argon2 instances on your system and run benchmarks.
-To show instructions, run `./argon2` without arguments.
+To show usage instructions, run `./argon2` without arguments.

 `libargon2` provides an API to both low-level and high-level functions for using Argon2.